-The 6 highest scoring competitors across each National Qualifiers will be invited to compete at the finals - WorldSkills UK Live in November.
+The 6 highest scoring competitors across each National Qualifiers will be invited to compete at the finals - WorldSkills UK Live in November hosted at the NEC in Birmingham.

 WorldSkills UK Live Final Stage two:

 Ensure you're ready to compete in your WorldSkills UK Live Final by looking at the project brief below.